-The main concern raised by the people residing in the vicinity of the New Bridge for the St. Lawrence was without a doubt the impact of noise, during both construction and operations.

-During construction, residents are worried about the constant noise of heavy machinery as well as the potential failure to comply with current standards.
+People residing in the vicinity of the New Bridge for the St. Lawrence are concerned about the impact of noise during both construction and the operation of the bridge.
+During construction, residents are concerned about the constant noise of heavy machinery, as well as potential failure to comply with current standards.
 During bridge operations, they are worried that the new bridge will see an increase in traffic and that there will therefore be an increase in noise from automobile and heavy truck traffic.